Adesin-fr/inertiajs-tables-laravel-query-builder/README.md

 The `Table` has some events that you can use

 -   rowClicked: this event is fired when the user click on the row.
 The event give you this informations: event, item, key.
     Be careful if you use this event with a clickable element inside the row like an action button.
-Don't forget to use `event.stopPropagation()` for all other clickable elements
+    Don't forget to use `event.stopPropagation()` for all other clickable elements.
+    If you want to disable rowClicked events on your "actions" column, you can use the key argument to filter out the event when the key corresponds to your action column key.

 #### Custom row styling